seanrussell/profile-modifier-plugin/README.md

   -r --rename=renamefieldname           the name of the field you want to rename the field specified in --name to

   -p, --profile=profilename             the name of the profile you want to edit the field in.
 This can be a comma separated list of profile names.
 Note: if a profile name has a space in the name, the name should be enclosed in quotes.
-If this flag is not specified, the assumption is that the field will be edited in all profiles in either the default location or the location provided by in the --filepath option.
+If this flag is not specified, the assumption is that the field will be edited in all profiles in the path locations specified in your sfdx-project.json file.

   -m, --permissions                     the permissions to assign the field: 'e' for editable and 'r' for readable